BartJanBoverhof/Masterthesis/1.latex_manuscript/README.md

 * `manuscript.pdf`: LaTeX manuscript output in pdf format.
 * `References.bib`: Bibtex file that contains all used references in Bibtex style.
 * `figures` folder: folder that contains all figures utilized in the manuscript.
 * All remaining files are external/auxiliary files.
-Since as of yet the manuscript is still in edit, all these files are retained.
+Since as of yet the manuscript is still in edit, all these files are retained for now.

 The following software is required:
 * Any LaTeX editor should be utilizable for rendering the manuscript.
 The `Texmaker` [version 5.0.4](https://www.xm1math.net/texmaker/) is utilized in this repository, and is therefore recommended.

-Additional note: The complete git history of this manuscript does not date back fully to the start of this manuscript, but rather initiates slightly later in time.
-As a consequence, the earlier work on this manuscript was not logged via git.